Manjeetkr1217/Hospital_Management-/README.md

 # Project Goal

-To understand and implement basic database operations in Java using JDBC.
+To understand and implement Spring data jpa and RESTFul APIs.